 Dare Wright’s first and best-known children’s book, The Lonely Doll, made its debut in 1957, illustrated with her haunting black and white photographs.
 After becoming a national best-seller, it was followed by nine more titles featuring Edith and the Bears, the last of which appeared in 1981.
 Edith’s appreciation of her adopted family – Mr. Bear and Little Bear – and playful mischief are themes encountered throughout the series.

-The Lonely Doll has remained in print for over 60 years!
-Both it and Holiday For Edith And The Bears can also be downloaded onto a Nook, and the Nook app for iOS, Android & Galaxy.
+Both this and Holiday For Edith And The Bears can also be downloaded onto the Nook Reader, and in the Nook app for iOS on your iPad, as well as Android & Galaxy.
 The eReader edition is narrated by the acclaimed British actress, Virginia McKenna, O.B.E. (of Born Free fame).

 Dare’s readers’ opinions and ratings clearly attest that her stories and photo illustrations are all endearing, entertaining and timeless.

-Dare Wright Media currently publishes all but one of The Lonely Doll series.
-In Edith And Big Bad Bill, Edith and Little Bear discover that the much-feared Big Bad Bill really is not bad at all.
+Dare Wright Media is now publishing all but one of The Lonely Doll series.
+In that one, Edith And Big Bad Bill, Edith and Little Bear discover that the much-feared Big Bad Bill really is not bad at all.